How we test child car seats

 Any car seat scoring 40% or less will become a Don't Buy.

-Some car seats can perform so badly in parts of our crash tests that we automatically downgrade the total test score of the seat to 0% and make it a Don't Buy.
+0% rated car seats will have performed so badly in parts of our crash tests that we will automatically downgrade the total test score to the lowest possible rating and make it an automatic Don't Buy.
 This can be because the seat is not up to withstanding the forces of a crash in a particular set up, or because part of the seat breaks or detaches during the crash tests.

 A good result in any other part of the tests cannot compensate for such a poor result.